navferty/NavfertyExcelAddIn/README.md

 ## Installation

-Download and run [the installation file](https://deploy.navferty.ru/setup.exe) to install the add-in for Excel.
+Download, unpack and run [the installation file](https://deploy.navferty.ru/setup.zip) to install the add-in for Excel.

 After installation, restart Excel if it was open.
 You should see the new **Navferty's Tools** tab in the ribbon.